FOREX-Euro back around $1.37 as ECB meets again

 created more than 200,000 new jobs for the fifth-month running.

-that the bank has not hedged the bulk of any such dollar order
+Monday that the bank has not hedged the bulk of any such dollar

 AUSSIE BOUNCE